From the lows of a near fatal broken neck to the highs of a speed record attempt of the world’s 7 Summits, this is Steve’s story.

 Mt Kosciuszko Wheelchair Summit Challenge

-Together with the Rotary Clubs of Turramurra and Cooma, the Mt Kosciuszko Wheelchair Summit Challenge will see kids in wheelchairs reach a height beyond their dreams.
+Together with the Rotary Clubs of Turramurra and Cooma, the Mt Kosciuszko Wheelchair Summit Challenge saw kids in wheelchairs reach a height beyond their dreams.

 It was an incredible day reaching the highest point in Australia with 6 wheelchair participants, and raising money for charity.
 Whilst this event has now concluded, donations can still be received.